 Fellows are required to spend a half day per week for six months at the Sidney Hillman Family Practice Clinic.
 Goldie Alfasi, PhD, a senior psychologist from the Department of Family Medicine will provide direct supervision to the fellows as they use an integrated care model emphasizing teamwork and shared expertise with the family medicine residents and interns.
 Fellows are exposed to common psychiatric problems seen among medically ill outpatients and collaborate with the primary physician to evaluate of these problems and establish an appropriate diagnostic and treatment plan.
 Additionally, the fellow gains training and hands-on experience in precepting Family Medicine residents in the management of patients in the outpatient medical clinic.

-Fellows are required to spend a half day a week for four months at an outpatient Oncology Center where they see patients in conjunction with Dr. Khan.
-Fellows learn about issues related to being diagnosed, treated for, and living with cancer; and about psychiatric disorders as they present in cancer patients.
-The Attending gives eight psycho-oncology lectures and uses case vignettes with questions.
-Fellows also learn about pain and insomnia management.
+are required to spend a half day a week for six months at an outpatient Oncology Center learning to manage the psychiatric care of patients with issues related to being diagnosed, treated for, and living with cancer; as well as psychiatric disorders as they present in cancer patients.

 Fellows will have the opportunity of participating in ethics consults on the inpatient medical floor.